top of page

 Fawning impacts how you build your life - but it can be changed

-There’s a part of fawning most women never connect the dots on:
+There's a part of fawning most women never connect the dots on.
+It doesn't just happen in isolated moments.
+Over time, it restructures your entire life.

-It doesn’t just steal moments.
+It doesn't just steal moments.
+Fawning quietly reshapes the trajectory of your life.

 Let's look at how.